UMR student about to make a shot with a basketball in hand.

 The scope of practice of the Student Health Services clinic will exclude dispensing or prescribing narcotics, such as for chronic pain or insomnia.

-All students paying the student activity fee will receive full access to 125 LIVE, a community-based recreational facility offering comprehensive services and programs.
-You can register at 125 LIVE.
+• All students paying the student activity fee will receive full access to Student Life Center (SLC) fitness spaces.
+The YMCA offers comprehensive services and programs at the SLC to UMR students.
 Access includes:

 • Full use of workout equipment and facilities.

 • All students paying the student activity fee will receive full access to the YMCA’s Virtual Y Program.
-YMCA instructors will guide and motivate students with an exclusive collection of LIVE and on-demand in fitness, wellbeing, cooking, and more!
+Students can access an exclusive collection of live and on-demand classes in fitness, well-being, cooking and more!
+Students interested in Virtual Y Programming options should Register for a Virtual Y MembershipAccess includes:

 To create an IMLeagues account: